zain-abbas-arhamsoft/BE-Coding-Challenge/README.md

 I have have separated the business logic from the presentation logic by using a separate TaskController class to handle HTTP requests and a separate TaskService class to handle the business logic.
 This is a common design pattern in web development that separates concerns and makes the code more modular and maintainable.

-# Repository Pattern:

-I have used the InjectModel decorator from NestJS to inject an instance of the TaskModel class into the TaskService class.
-This is a common design pattern in web development that abstracts the data access logic from the business logic.
-It allows to switch out the underlying data store (e.g., MongoDB, MySQL, etc.) without changing the business logic.

 # Middleware Pattern:

 I have used a custom middleware function called LoggerMiddleware to log incoming HTTP requests.
-This is a common design pattern in web development that allows to intercept and modify incoming HTTP requests before they reach the controller.

-# Interceptor Pattern:

-I have used a custom interceptor function called AuthInterceptor to verify incoming JWT tokens and add the user ID to the request object.
 This is a common design pattern in web development that allows to intercept and modify incoming HTTP requests before they reach the controller.

 # Service Pattern: